 How much is an accountant in the Philippines?

-Good question.
-Depending on who you ask there can be a pretty big variance too.
+It’s a good question and depending on who you ask there can be a pretty big variance.

 If you are considering moving a function or role to the Philippines, the cost of the resource is a factor, however its only one small factor.
 You also need to consider: